itsnitish22/Feedback-Prime/README.md

 - Customer Support is one of the most polarizing topic when Feedback is concerned.
-While many companies provide a feedback form, a fraction of it is filled, making it an incomplete dataset to understand where things can be improved.
+While many companies provide a feedback form, a fraction of it is filled, making it an incomplete dataset to understand and analyse where things can be improved.
 - Similarly, even for customers, it'll be relatively less annoying to have to fill a feedback form after every customer call.
 - We came up with the idea of Feedback Prime to let companies analyse their support calls and have